 Compare what both sides see

-Both devices should be able to confirm that they are in the same session with the same counterpart.
+Both sides should be able to tell that they see the same session and the same counterpart.

 Only then trust the session